matth-x/MicroOcpp/README.md

     return chargeRate; //in W
 }
 ```
-- Please take `EVSE_test_routines.ino` as an example.
-It simulates the user interaction at the EVSE and repeats its test routine over and over again.
-You can see it in your device monitor!
+Please take `EVSE_test_routines.ino` as an example.

+The charge point simulation in the example folder establishes a connection to a WebSocket echo server (`wss://echo.websocket.org/`).
+You can also run the simulation against the URL of your central system.
+The `EVSE_test_routines.ino` implements all EVSE functionalities and simulates the user interaction at the EVSE.
+It repeats its test routine over and over again.
+You can watch it in your device monitor!

 ## Dependencies